danlim26/pagespree/src/pages/index.md

   - question: Step 3 - Revision
     answer: Within 3 days, you will receive a design concept to review and suggest edits.
+  - question: Step 4 - Complete Website
+    answer: As soon as your website is ready, go online and start attracting customers.
   section_id: ''
 - type: featuresblock
   template: featuresblock